-\paragraph{Perceiver} The stereotypical association of the attribute with the target group is held by a group of people or a section of society, who are the \textit{perceivers} of the stereotype.
-The socio-economic standing of this group of people, and the fraction of population they account for are some aspects that may be of relevance. \begin{itemize}
+\paragraph{Perceiver} The stereotype is held by a group of people or a section of society, who we refer to as \textit{perceivers} \cite{turner1979social}.
+By including perceivers into this framework, we acknowledge that stereotypes are not simply properties of target groups but are actively constructed and applied by perceivers---a concept similar to the role of \textit{speaker} in NLP research \cite{hovy-yang-2021-importance}.
+The socio-economic standing of this group of people, and the fraction of the population they account for are significant aspects that contribute to the severity of the stereotype. \begin{itemize}

 \item \textit{Social Group.} The social group that the perceivers belong to is crucial in understanding stereotypes because it significantly influences how they distinguish in-groups from out-groups and consequently perceive and interact with the target group.
-It is also important to note that any implications of social group membership of perceivers will differ from those of target group's social axes.
-For instance, whether or not a target group is historically marginalized may be crucial in determining how stereotypes about them may be prioritized in certain contexts, but whether the perceiver group was historically marginalized or not may not be hold the same weightage.
+It is also important to note that any implications of social group membership of perceivers will differ from those of the target group's social axes.
+For instance, whether or not a target group is historically marginalized may be crucial in determining how stereotypes about them may be prioritized in certain contexts, but whether the the perceiver group was historically marginalized or not may not hold the same weight.

 \item \textit{Region/Social context.} Social groups often have different levels of power and status in society.
 This power differential can also influence how stereotypes are formed and perpetuated.
-Therefore the interaction of perceivers' social group and the target group is meaningful in this context.
+Therefore the interaction of the perceivers' social group and the target group is meaningful in this context.
 This dynamic is an important factor for determining the possible harmfulness of the stereotype. \end{itemize}

 \paragraph{Context}